 Technology has come to the rescue.
 Binoculars, as for the birdwatcher, are becoming a more significant component of the butterfly watcher’s tools.

-They enable you to bring the butterfly in interrogation up nearby without disturbing it.
+Binoculars enable you to bring the spotted butterfly in view like it is nearby without disturbing it.
 The best binoculars to use are those of lower power (6× to 8× magnification) to allow focusing at close distance (5 to 6 ft).

-Lately, several enthusiastic birdwatchers of the authors’ knowledge have branched out into butterfly observing due to the new challenges it provides.
+Lately, several enthusiastic birdwatchers have branched out into butterfly observing due to the new challenges it provides.

-For those who don’t wish to accumulate, the web is still a beneficial instrument.
-With care, butterflies could be captured and managed (or set in a transparent jar) for quite close-up observation.
+For those who don’t wish to accumulate, the butterfly net is still a beneficial instrument.
+With care, butterflies could be captured and managed (or set in a transparent jar) to observe close-up as long as you like without it flying away.

 Although delicate, butterflies can be held by the thorax and then rescued safely.
 This process is used by several butterfly teachers when introducing people to the analysis of their subjects.
 Several scientific supply houses trade butterfly nets.

-Another fast-growing part of watching butterflies as fun is capturing them on the movie.
+Another fast-growing part of watching butterflies as fun is capturing them on a video.
 Modern cameras are equally light enough and flexible enough.
 To allow even beginners to get great pictures of nectaring or perching adult butterflies.

 The key to excellent butterfly photography, along with patience, is getting the correct equipment.
 An essential is that a single-lens reflex (SLR) camera.